 Approximately 30% of all company crisis turn into global ones in less than an hour, which means that it can be a huge setback for an organization.
 The key is to stay ahead of the problem so that you can take action before a problem turns into a crisis.

-For instance, if you hear a digital influencer (such as a celebrity active on the social media) criticizing a business or highlighting their flaws, you would want to eradicate the concern before it reaches out to millions of people via the social media.
-For this, you need to be alert and active on the social media so that you can see such concerns and protests as soon as they are published.
+For instance, if you hear a digital influencer (such as a celebrity active on social media) criticizing a business or highlighting its flaws, you would want to eradicate the concern before it reaches out to millions of people via social media.
+For this, you need to be alert and active on social media so that you can see such concerns and protests as soon as they are published.

 Through social listening, you can actively track such instances so that your agency knows about an impending crisis.
 What you need to look out for is a sudden rise in the number of mentions to your client’s brand, which is a warning sign for something that might have gone wrong.
 Knowing the problem before will provide you the luxury of having time to react to the situation before it turns into anything serious.

 Keep An Eye On Competitors

 As a PR agency, it is always important to impress upon your clients and there is no better way of doing this than to show them that you have done your homework.
 Most clients will expect a PR agency to come up with not only comprehensive ideas but an in-depth analysis of their competitors, as well.
 This can be a problem for most PR executives, especially if you are not aware of where to start off with.

 Let us first begin by taking a look at what you want to achieve.
 Here is everything that you need to know about the major competitors of your client:

 - What is working for them and what is not.

 - What are they currently working on (product/service/strategy) and what they are not working on (compare it with your client’s product/service/strategy).